Hamilton Covid hotel dash: Family admit escape bid from managed isolation

 However, while he appreciated those concerns, it "was trying times for all" including those who missed funeral and tangi with loved ones during lockdown.

-"But one needs to understand the wider aspiration here given that the world is currently being ravaged by the covid-19 virus and what is being endeavoured to be achieved."
+"But one needs to understand the wider aspiration here given that the world is currently being ravaged by the Covid-19 virus and what is being endeavoured to be achieved."

-The judge said New Zealand's "team of 5 million had suffered much in the six weeks of the lockdown and many suffered in exactly the same way as of the things that this family has had to endure".
+The judge said New Zealand's team of 5 million had suffered much in the six weeks of the lockdown and many suffered in exactly the same way as this family has had to endure.

 Read More